shihab2555/P2P-old/README.md

 3. make

-4. make deps (If it shows error use sudo and/or add the path to environmental variable <Directory to go where library is installed>\go\bin)
+4. make deps (If it shows error use sudo and/or add the path to environmental variable "Directory to go where library is installed"\go\bin)

 5. create a directory under examples called p2p with